Siteimprove/alfa-act-r/README.md

 ### Update test cases

-To download the latest version of the test cases:
+To download the latest version of the test cases, build the project then:

 ```shell
 $ yarn fixtures [old | new]